TrueNobility303/RAIN/README.md

 We conduct numerical experiments on a bilinear function and a $(\delta,\nu)$ function with additive Guassian noise.

-to reimplement the expeiments in our paper, please run
+To reimplement the expeiments in our paper, please run
 ```
 exp_xxx.m
 ```